 Past Foundation votes recipients:

-Cohort 1: The Great Celo Stake Off leaderboard participants at ranking 26-50 -- votes will expire on Aug 1, 2020
+Cohort 1: The Great Celo Stake Off leaderboard participants at ranking 26-50 -- votes expired on Aug 1, 2020

-Cohort 2: The Great Celo Stake Off leaderboard participants at ranking 1-25 -- votes will expire on Nov 1, 2020
+Cohort 2: The Great Celo Stake Off leaderboard participants at ranking 1-25 -- votes expired on Nov 1, 2020

 Currently receiving Foundation votes: